Updated on 8. February 2022 by Jan Bunk

 First, you need to find you app's deep linking scheme in your app navigation settings.
+You can also change the scheme if you'd like.
 In this guide we will use the scheme app600 as an example.

 Now, to turn your URL into a deep link URL, replace the URL scheme (usually https or http) with your deep linking scheme.
-So in our example the resulting URL would be app600://webtoapp.design/convert/demo
+So in our example the resulting URL would be app600://webtoapp.design/examples

 You can now use this URL wherever you'd like, for example on your website or in e-mails.
 In a link tag it'd look like this: